pjohansson/inkling/README.md

 Currently and likely for the foreseeable future the feature set is very limited compared to Inkle's own implementation.
 Available features are:

-*   Knots, glue and diverts, ie. basic story structure
+*   Knots, stitches, glue and diverts, ie. basic story structure
 *   Choices, of sticky and non-sticky kinds
 *   Nesting choices
 *   Simple conditionals for which choices are presented, but only for checking against how many times knots have been visited